groue/GRMustache/Guides/rendering_objects.md

 GRMustacheRendering protocol
 ----------------------------

 This protocol declares the method that all rendering objects must implement.
 NSArray does implement it, so does NSNumber, and NSString.
-You can, too:
+Your objects can, as well:

 ```objc
 @protocol GRMustacheRendering <NSObject>